 Nitrogen Deficiency in Doronicum

-How to manage Nitrogen deficiency in plants?
+How to manage Nitrogen deficiency in active growth plants?

-- For N-deficiency during the active growing season: Fast acting Peters Professional Foliar Feed (27-15-12 +TE).
-Universol Green (23+6+10 +2MgO +TE) water soluble fertliser – or its hard or soft water versions.
+- Water-soluble fertilisers provide immediate correction and consistent performance: Fast-acting Peters Professional Foliar Feed (27-15-12 +TE).
+Universol Green (23+6+10 +2MgO +TE) water soluble fertiliser – or its hard or soft water versions.
 Universol HW 211 (23-10-10+2MgO+TE) or Universol SW 312R (18-7-12+6CaO+2MgO).

 What is good practice for managing Nitrogen deficient plants?